-Only one jurisdiction in Australia has trialled pill testing to date.
+Only one jurisdiction in Australia trialled pill testing to date.
 The ACT implemented a drug checking service at ‘Groovin the Moo’ music festival in 2018 and 2019 in Canberra.
 As a result, 298 attendees chose to use the service with a significant proportion containing substances other than what was expected by the festival-goer.

 Similar proposals have been suggested in Victoria and New South Wales.
-The premiers of both states shut the concept down, stating that it would encourage drug use.
+The Premiers of both states shut the concept down, stating that it would encourage drug use.